How to Become the Person Others Want to Follow

 Consequently, people can have confidence that their leader won’t punish them for their efforts if they take reasonable and responsible risks that are well thought out and well-founded.
 They are accountable and responsible to deserve their leader's confidence and trust.

-Followers Expect Leaders to Recognize and Reward Them for Their Success
+Leaders Should Recognize and Reward Success

 Followers need to believe that, at the end of the journey, their leader will recognize and reward them for their contribution.
 The leader must help followers answer the question, “What’s in it for me?"
 Successful leaders are honest about the potential risks inherent in the chosen path as well as the potential rewards.